plone/training/plone_training_config/instructions.rst

     $ vagrant up

-This takes a **veeeeery loooong time** since it does all the following steps:
+This takes a **veeeeery loooong time** (up to 1h depending on your internet-connection and system-speed) since it does all the following steps:

 * downloads a virtual machine (Official Ubuntu Server 14.04 LTS, also called "Trusty Tahr")
 * sets up the VM